ChristopherBiscardi/gatsby-mdx/README.md

 ```

 Sometimes you don't want to include the layout in every file, so
-`gatsby-mdx` offers the option to set a default layout in the
+`gatsby-mdx` offers the option to set default layouts in the
-`gatsby-config.js` plugin config:
+`gatsby-config.js` plugin config.
+Set the key to the `name` set in the `gatsby-source-filesystem` config.
+If no matching default layout is found, the `default` default layout is used.

+You can also set `options.defaultLayout` if you only want to use one layout for all MDX pages.

 ```javascript
 module.exports = {